Sequences of well-distributed vertices on graphs and spectral bounds on optimal transport: Spectral Bounds on Transport Distances

 \subsection{A Case Study: Cycle Graphs}

 In this subsection, we will look carefully at the behavior of the cycle graphs $C_n$ in the context of the above result.
-We recall the eigenvectors of $C_n$ are and for $0<k<n/2$, with $\phi_0=n^{-1/2}$ and, if $n$ is even, $\phi_{n/2}=n^{-1/2}(-1)^x$ and eigenvalues Note that $\phi_0$ is the constant eigenvector here and, since cosine is even, $\lambda_k=\lambda_{n-k}$ for all $k\ne 0$.
+We recall the eigenvectors of $M=\frac{1}{2}L$ on $C_n$ are and for $0<k<n/2$, with $\phi_0(x)\equiv n^{-1/2}$ and, if $n$ is even, $\phi_{n/2}(x)=n^{-1/2}(-1)^x$ and corresponding eigenvalues Note that $\phi_0$ is the constant eigenvector here and, since cosine is even, $\lambda_k=\lambda_{n-k}$ for all $k\ne 0$.
 We have elected to use the real eigenvectors in order to apply our arguments, though it is worth noting that we can change basis for the dimension 2 eigenspaces and simply write where $0\le k<n$ with all $\lambda_k$ the same as above.
 Then, for small $k$, by Taylor expansion.
-Further, On the other hand, $W_1(\phi_k^+,\phi_k^-)\approx W_1(\phi_{n-k}^+,\phi_{n-k}^-)$ can be approximated by the continuous analog, where it is clear from symmetry that the optimal way to transport the sine wave is sending all mass to the nearest zero, where the positive and negative mass will cancel.
+Further, On the other hand, $W_1(\phi_k^+,\phi_k^-)\approx W_1(\phi_{n-k}^+,\phi_{n-k}^-)$ can be approximated by the continuous analogue, where it is clear from symmetry that the optimal way to transport the sine wave is sending all mass to the nearest zero, where the positive and negative mass will cancel.
 This endures a cost of integrating by parts.
 Putting it all together, this yields We may let $k\le n/100$ so that $k$ is small enough for the Taylor expansion to be good, but nonetheless on the order of $n$: then we see the bound in Theorem 2 is sharp up to constants.
-Observe that when we apply the fractional inverse Laplacian $(-\Delta)^{-1/2}$ to the point mass $\delta_0$, we get for all odd $n$, again approximating with Taylor expansion.
-(If $n$ is even, we'll get an extra $(-1)^x/n\sqrt{2}$ term corresponding to $\phi_{n/2}$, but this will vanish in the limit we're about to take.)
+Observe that when we apply the fractional inverse Laplacian $ L^{-1/2}$ to the point mass $\delta_0$, we get for all odd $n$, again approximating with Taylor expansion.
+(If $n$ is even, we will get an extra $(-1)^x/n\sqrt{2}$ term corresponding to $\phi_{n/2}$, but this will vanish in the limit we are about to take.)
+We caution the reader that the $\lambda_k$ above are the eigenvalues of $L=2M$, and are thus double the eigenvalues of $M$ referred to in the preceding computations.
 Rescaling with $x=n\theta/2\pi$, we have Fixing $\theta$ and letting $n\to\infty,$ this is simply the Fourier series for Taking this limit and rescaling really is just transitioning us to the continuous setting: the eigenfunctions of the Laplacian on the unit circle $\mathbb S^1$ identified with $[0,2\pi)/\sim$ are $(2\pi)^{-1/2}\exp(ikx)$, with eigenvalue $k^2$, for $k\in\mathbb{Z}$.
-So the fractional inverse Laplacian $(-\Delta)^{-1/2}$ of a point mass on the circle is precisely our function in the discrete case (up to the $\sqrt{2}$ constant, an artifact of a slight shift in definitions between the Laplacians in the different settings).
+So the fractional inverse Laplacian $ L^{-1/2}$ of a point mass on the circle is precisely our function in the discrete case.